-Social Phobias and Substance Abuse
+Social Phobias and Addiction Treatment

 If Elvis Presley was right and life is a stage in which every person must play a part, people with social phobias are always preparing for their moment in the spotlight.
 Each interaction with another person becomes a test and a challenge, and failure seems as though it’s always right around the corner.
 Even minor tasks that wouldn’t cause someone to feel any nervousness at all can be crippling to someone with social phobia, and in time, people with this condition may turn to drugs and alcohol in order to find some kind of normalcy in life.
 It’s understandable, but it doesn’t have to be inevitable.
 With help, people with social phobias can get better, and people who have developed addictions can also learn to keep from leaning on addictive drugs to manage their disease.